cleecoloma/reading-notes/Code-201/class-02.md

 # Class 02 Summarry
 ## Code 201 - Foundations of Software Development

-> These topic relates because they are the basic foundations of software development.
+> These topics relates because they are the basic foundations of software development.

 ### HTML Text Fundamentals
 1. Why is it important to use semantic elements in our HTML?